jupyter-book/jupyter-book/docs/content/content-blocks.md

 ```
 ````

-To generate the actual index, create a file named `genindex` with an appropriate content header (for example, `# Index`) and add a `- file: genindex` entry to `_toc.yml`.
+To generate the actual index, create a file named `genindex.md` at the top level of the book, with an appropriate content header (for example, `# Index`); then add a `- file: genindex` entry to `_toc.yml`.
 The index will be automatically generated when your book is built.

 The Sphinx [*Index-generating markup*](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html?highlight=index#index-generating-markup) describes the full range of indexing possibilites.
 This includes the ability to construct nested headings using the `;` separator to represent a change in index level: